bashrc2/epicyon/README.md

 Object capabilities can be strictly enforced by adding the **--ocap** option when running the server.
 The only activities which it is not enforced upon are **Follow** and **Accept**.
 Anyone can create a follow request or accept updated capabilities.

+## Some capabilities

+*inbox:write* - follower can post anything to your inbox

+*inbox:noreply - follower can't reply to your posts

+*inbox:nolike* - follower can't like your posts

+*inbox:nopics* - follower can't post image links

+*inbox:noannounce* - follower can't send repeats (announce activities) to your inbox

+*inbox:cw* - follower can't post to your inbox unless they include a content warning

 ## Object capabilities adversaries

 If **Eve** subsequently learns what the capabilities id is for **Alice** by somehow intercepting the traffic (eg. suppose she works for *Eveflare*) then she can't gain the capabilities of Alice due to the *scope* parameter against which the actors of incoming posts are checked.